isabella232/kubernetes-operator/docs/Limitations.md

 title: Limitations
 description: Limitations
 ---
-## General

 The following restrictions are currently in place and apply to any cluster managed by the operator.

 * aerospikeConfig cannot be empty
-* aerospikeConfig.namespace cannot be nil or empty
+* aerospikeConfig.namespace cannot be null or empty
 * ca-path in TLS config not allowed, Only ca-file is allowed
 * Strong consistency mode not yet supported
 * Warm restart only supported for configuration change with newer versions of Aerospike container image
 * All flash not yet supported

 ## When updating a cluster